Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Crush Syndrome Treatment:

-• Application of tourniquet.
+• Application of a tourniquet.

 • Parallel incisions are made to relieve tension.